zmustafa/KafkaToLogAnalytics/README.md

 # KaftaToLogAnalytics
-This Azure Function allows you to stream Kafka (Native Kafka, Confluent Kafka, etc) messages to Azure Log Analytics workspace.
+This Azure Function allows you to stream Kafka (Apache Kafka, Confluent Kafka, etc) messages to Azure Log Analytics workspace.

 ## How it works